-Top Ten Reasons Why You Should Discuss Philanthropy With Your Clients
+Top 10 Reasons to Discuss Philanthropy with Your Clients

 Research was conducted by the Philanthropic Initiative in the late 1990’s with professional financial advisors.
 It explored their motivations for and methods of providing advice on philanthropy.
 The research has revealed ten reasons for discussing philanthropy with clients.